 We guarantee the natural color and brightness of each hand picked stone in our collection.
 These precious gemstones will never change and their remarkable beauty will be appreciated from many generations to come.

-Caring and cleaning for emeralds
+Caring and cleaning emeralds and emerald jewelry:

 Caring for emerald jewelrystarts with proper wear.
 This means knowing when to put on your jewelry and when to take it off.
 Put jewelry on after applying makeup, body lotions, perfume and hairspray.
 Avoid touching emeralds or precious stones directly with your hands because skin oils dull their appearance.
 Remove your emerald jewelry if you’re going to practice sports or do any manual labor, such as gardening, painting or chores at home.
 Rings or bracelets can be easily broken or bent if they catch or hook on fabric.
 Emeralds (and even diamonds!) can chip or crack if they’re knocked against a hard surface.
 If you wear earrings, it’s usually best to remove them while sleeping or when having your hair styled